eagle-io/docs/source/reference/time/relativetime.rst

 Relative Time
 =============

 OPC Relative Time is used to represent date and time in an easy to read format that allows users to navigate or select a period of time without explicitly specifying a date.
 An example use is NOW-5M which simply translates to the current time minus 5 minutes.
 All times are relative to the user profile timezone.
-A duration is specified with both a base time and interval.

 OPC Relative Time syntax::